 ... we and several of our subsidiaries have entered into several transitional services agreement and other agreements with Man Group, which govern.... the ongoing business relationships between us.
 The principal agreements include the following....
-Group Risk Services Agreement that MF Global had secured adequate and effective corporate-level support services from its former parent which purportedly provided MF Global with enhanced "risk management"
+Group Risk Services Agreement

 (Prospectus, pp. 47-48) [Emphasis added.]